Swiss model 'attractive for Catalonia'

 The ex-president fled to Belgium after Catalonia's declaration of independence after a disputed vote last October.

-The restive region remains under direct rule from Madrid.
-Pro-independence parties won a majority
+The restive region remains under direct rule from Madrid, imposed after the stand-off.

-This is despite elections being held in Catalonia in December, with a majority of seats won by pro-independence parties.
+This is despite elections being held in December, with a majority of seats won by pro-independence parties.

-Pro-independence parties won 47.5% of the popular vote, translating into 70 seats in the 135-seat Catalan parliament, just a two-seat majority.

-Spain's central government took direct control of Catalonia and sacked officials in October, following the region's banned independence referendum.

 Mr Puigdemont is wanted in Spain on charges of rebellion and sedition.